apereo/cas/docs/cas-server-documentation/developer/Contributor-Guidelines.md

 If the enhancement is rather substantial or provides an integration with an external system or product, a best course of action would be to:

-- Build the enhancement as *external* CAS module or plugin outside the codebase, in the public as open-source software with a CAS-compatible license.
+- Build the enhancement as **external CAS module** outside the codebase in  public as open-source software with a CAS-compatible license.
 - Invite others to collaborate with you to define, refine, test, build and deploy the changeset into production.
 - Give yourself, your team and the collaborators time to verify the changes, show commitment and build support.
-Time allows you to demonstrate activity and community interest beyond words so the project can see your extension, changeset or idea is useful, in-demand and appealing to others.
+Time allows you to demonstrate activity and community interest beyond words and on-paper intentions so the overall community can see your extension, changeset or idea is useful, in-demand and appealing to others.
 You may need a week, a month, three years, or more.

 With enough activity, demand, support and collaboration as demonstrated by you and others, you should be well on your way to work with the project maintainers to include the enhancement, likely via a series of pull requests and patches.
 It might of course turn out that you might be the only entity interested in the idea and you receive no support or encouragement from the community.
 This might indicate a red flag as you will be the single-parent of the change, carrying the maintenance burden solely on your own.
-If you are still convinced that the changeset is absolutely vital for your needs, we recommend that you start or continue with the development in the open anyway.
+If you are convinced that the changeset is absolutely vital for your needs, we recommend that you start or continue with the development in the open anyway.
 Others might step up to adopt, collaborate and improve the functionality over time.
 You never know.
 With time it will either get better, or the [trainman](https://en.wikipedia.org/wiki/List_of_Matrix_series_characters#Trainman) will take it back to the machine world.

 ## Why isn't my proposal accepted and merged yet?